 When wondering what can you do with a mass communications degree, there are a broad range of options.
 Students have even used their communications skills in the theater, teaching roles, and education.
 Students may even enter the field interested in journalism but graduate with another professional focus in mind, based on their studies.
 Students interested in politics may become speechwriters, while former athletes may become commentators.

 What Makes a Good Media Communications Program?

-Other things to look at is the teaching staff’s credentials.
-The best colleges for media communications majors will have exceptional, experienced professors teaching about materials they have experienced first hand in the field.
-A well-developed media and communications major program will also offer areas of concentration for communications major so that students have the ability to tailor their studies with some topics that interest them such as health studies or public advocacy.
+Another thing to look at is the teaching staff’s credentials.
+The best colleges for media communications majors will have exceptional, experienced professors teaching about materials they have experienced firsthand in the field.
+A well-developed media and communications major program will also offer areas of concentration for a communications major so that students have the ability to tailor their studies with some topics that interest them such as health studies or public advocacy.
 This gives them a broad, solid education.

 Also, look at the program’s attrition rate.
 The best colleges for media communications majors will have a higher graduation rate.
 If students are failing to complete the program and graduate, this may indicate that each student is not getting the attention they deserve.
 Look at each program in-depth and, if possible, talk with a current professor or student to get a real feel of the program’s value.

 15 Best Online Media Communications Degree Bachelor’s Programs